 For those students who are verified with a Speech Language disorder, Brisbane Catholic Education offers a Speech Pathologist who can offer the school advice on reports and also conduct assessments.
 Chisholm aslo employs a Speech Pathologist for one day a week.

 In Year 8 we may offer your child an alternative to the Language Other Than English subject by involving them in a program designed to keep your child in touch with the curriculum.
-We also have a volunteer reading program whereby parents can volunteer to do reading with students.
+We also have a reading program.

 Middle School learning support